What is the differences between a HEPA Type VS True HEPA filter? Which type of HEPA filter is better at capturing airborne pollutants?

 Air purifier can help with mold issue but only to the certain extend of airborne.
 Mold might not be as toxic as many online channels made out to be, it does have adverse health effect on human body and cause irritation like itchy skin, throat, coughing, wheezing, stuffy noise, fatigue, joint pain, watery eyes.
 Airborne mold that is not dealt with would eventually fall to our cloths, furniture or floor if not taken care of.
 A “right” air purifier would effectively kill mold spores in the air within it's designated zone.
 You could either go with UV air purifier, Ionizer or HEPA air purifier (True HEPA or HEPA type) which by far is the most common and effective method by trapping them in a dry mesh filter.
 To get rid of existing mold on your tiles/ wall, use either mold remover products or natural remedies like vinegar.
 To reduce the numbers of mold growth, use a dehumidifier to control the moisture level in your house.

 In short, mold thrive on moist environment.
-Air purifier can only remove airborne mold, dehumidifier would reduce the numbers of mold in your house and any existing mold on the wall, tiles would need to be clean up manually.
+Air purifier can only remove airborne mold, dehumidifier would reduce the growing numbers of mold in your house and any existing mold on the wall, tiles would need to be clean up manually.
+Visit best air purifier for mold page for our hand picked recommendation.